John Hay, 12th Earl of Erroll

 John Hay, 12th Earl of Erroll (died 30 December 1704) was a Scottish nobleman and Lord High Constable of Scotland.
 Among his titles was Lord of Slains, but he had previously been known as John Hay of Kellour.

 Marriage and issue

 Hay was a son of Sir Andrew Hay of Killour and his wife Margaret, who was the first Lord Kinnaird's sister.
 Kinnaird was a royalist, supporting the claims of Charles II.
 He had a younger sister, Jean.

-He became the 12th Earl of Erroll and 16th Lord High Constable of Scotland in 1674 after the 11th Earl, Gilbert Hay, died without issue.
+He became the 12th Earl of Erroll and the 16th Lord High Constable of Scotland in 1674 after the 11th Earl, Gilbert Hay, died without issue.
 Prior to this inheritance he had been known as John Hay of Kellour.

 Hay's wife was Lady Anne Drummond (b.
 January 1656) and their marriage contract was dated 1 October 1674.
 She was the daughter of James Drummond, the 3rd Earl of Perth and sister of the Jacobite Dukes, James Drummond and John Drummond.

 The couple had five children: three sons, Charles, James and Thomas; and two daughters, Mary and Margaret.
 Margaret married James Livingston, 5th Earl of Linlithgow.